Moment-sequence transforms: Moment transformers on

 Conversely, suppose the function $F$ preserves $\moment([0,1])$ when applied entrywise, i.e., given any~$\mu \in \meas^+([0,1])$, there exists $\sigma \in \meas^+([0,1])$ such that

 Let $p(t) = a_0 t^0 + \cdots + a_d t^d$ be a real polynomial such that $p(t) \geq 0$ on $[0,1]$.
 Then,

-Now and below, we will employ~(\ref{Etrick}) for a careful choice of measure $\mu$ and polynomial $p$, to deduce additional information about the function $F$.
+Here and below, we employ~(\ref{Etrick}) with a careful choice of measure~$\mu$ and polynomial~$p$ to deduce additional information about the function $F$.
 In the present situation, fix finitely many scalars $c_j$, $t_j > 0$ and an integer $n \geq 0$, and set

 where $\alpha > 0$ and $h>0$.
 Now let $g(x) := \sum_j c_j e^{-t_j x}$, and apply~(\ref{Etrick}) to see that the forward finite differences of $F \circ g$ alternate in sign.
 That is,

 so $(-1)^n \Delta^n_h(F \circ g)(\alpha) \geq 0$.
 As this holds for all $\alpha$, $h > 0$ and all $n \geq 0$, it follows that $F \circ g : (0,\infty) \to (0,\infty)$ is completely monotonic for all~$\mu$ as in~(\ref{Echoice}).
 Using the weak density of such measures in $\meas^+((0,\infty))$, together with Bernstein's theorem (Theorem \ref{Tbernstein}), it follows that $F \circ g$ is completely monotonic on $(0,\infty)$ for all completely monotonic functions $g : (0,\infty) \to (0,\infty)$.
 Finally, a theorem of Lorch and Newman \cite[Theorem 5]{Lorch-Newman} now gives that $F : (0,\infty) \to (0,\infty)$ is absolutely monotonic. \end{proof}